dedis/cothority/app/cosi/README.md

 mac systems.
 If CoSi did not find anything, the default mechanism is to search in the current directory.

-Once you have a valid group definition, you can sign a file using the `cosi sign’ command.
+Once you have a valid group definition, you can sign a file using the `cosi sign` command.
 Here is an example that uses our default public CoSi server group to sign the README.md file at the top of the cosi source directory: